Attracting Bluebirds To Nest in Your Birdhouse - What it Takes

 You need to be able to identify House Sparrows so that you don't cause harm to Wrens or Tree Swallows.
 Both species are protected by law.

-Bluebird houses should be a minimum of 100 yards apart if trying to multiple pairs.
+Bluebird houses should be a minimum of 100 yards apart if trying to attract multiple pairs.

 They'll chase other Bluebirds away from their territory.
 Bluebirds will tolerate Tree Swallows without problems.

-Try to face the nest box away from prevailing winds while keeping the entrance hole pointed toward open land if possible.
+Try to face the nest box away from prevailing winds while keeping the entrance hole facing open land if possible.

 Water for Bluebirds